The English East India Company: Model for Future Multinational Corporations?

 In short, the company built its own self-contained infrastructure and pursued its independent strategies.

 EIC “officers” and employees were loyal to the EIC.
 They saw personal opportunities and advancement within the company.
 They had opportunities for personal power and wealth that were not available at home.
-Because of their class and nationality, wealthy returning EIC officers were often resented as upstarts.
+Because of their lower class origins and nationality, wealthy returning EIC officers were often resented as upstarts.

 The EIC created a powerful lobbying group in England.
 The company attempted to get the English government to continue to support its monopoly on English trade with Asia.
 Important politicians and royal officials were bribed.